Bachelor of Science in Child, Family & Community Studies

 By linking the theory and practice of working across the spectrum of social and human services – from child care services to PreK-12 schools to community development organizations – this major provides students with an opportunity to make an impact for the public good in a wide variety of career fields.

 The B.S. in Child, Family & Community Studies program accommodates students who have completed an associate’s degree (or the equivalent of 61 - 68 credits) and are interested in a career in, but not limited to, education, early childhood, and family services.
+Review application requirements for this program.

 The Bachelor’s Degree Completion program offers: